How to Grow Peppers In Pots: 9 Tips for Success

 3. Pick Good Potting Soil

 The soil inside pots is subject to a much different environment than the soil in a garden bed.
 There are no earthworms or other bugs available to aerate it.
-And it is much more likely to dry out since it has a more limited volume and cannot pull water from lower depths.
+And it’s much more likely to dry out since it has a more limited volume and cannot pull water from lower depths.

 For this reason, regular garden soil or dirt pulled from the ground will not work well for growing veggies in pots.

 One of our favorite products is this organic potting mix from Espoma.
+Mix your preferred potting soil with a little compost at a ratio of 4 to 1 and add it to your containers.

 4. Select the Right Pepper Variety

 For varieties not mentioned above and those not directly advertised for container planting, make sure you use an extra-large pot.
-This will assure the plant’s roots have enough room to grow and will better emulate their natural growing environment.
+This will ensure the plant’s roots have enough room to grow and will better emulate their natural growing environment.

 5. Sow Early or Buy Seedlings